Cartels

 Resale price maintenance

 A supplier agrees to a minimum price with its dealers.
 Often - but not always - the supplier will, by means of threats to suspend delivery etc., pressure dealers into accepting certain prices.
-Resale price maintenance can manifest itself in the following ways:
+Resale price maintenance can, for example, manifest itself in the following ways:

-- The prices of branded products are the same from store to store and are never - or very rarely (anniversary offers etc.) - available to buy at prices below the guideline price.
+- The prices of branded products are the same from store to store and are never - or very rarely (anniversary offers etc.) - available to buy at prices below the recommended prices.

-- This also applies to agreements to follow the suppliers' guideline prices.
+- This also applies to agreements to follow the suppliers' recommended prices.